 This morning we travel to Launceston after breakfast where you will be able to connect with a flight of your choice to one of the capital cities.
 If time permits, we will visit some wetlands en route where there is a chance to view several wetland species including Purple Swamphen, Spotless Crake, Australian Shelduck, Black-fronted Dotterel and Little Grassbird.

 Please note that flights from Launceston should be made from around 13:00 as the guide will deliver those clients there around midday.
-Alternatively, we can organise an additional night in Launceston for you at the end of the tour at an additional cost if that is your preferred option.
+The guide will then be traveling back to Hobart and there is therefore scope to deliver clients to Hobart airport around 15:00 for flights from 16:00 onwards for domestic flights and from 17:00 for international flights.
+Alternatively, we can organise an additional night in Hobart for you at the end of the tour at an additional cost if that is your preferred option.